 Because of the open source aspect of Android, it’s easy for anyone with malicious intent to see exactly how it works, and how to bypass security.
 This allows for virus and other malware to be injected into devices that use it, in some cases just by being nearby the source of infection.
 It’s also easy for shady developers to create apps that are very similar to other apps, with confusing naming.
 This allows them to have cheaper versions of popular apps that contain embedded software to extract customer information and send it to them for nefarious use.
 By contrast Apple is vigilant about user privacy and vets every app for such practices before allowing it in the store.
 The process is not infallible, and there have been exceptions, but they are quickly removed when discovered.
 No serious developer wants to risk his or her reputation by putting dodgy software in the App Store.
 Google has only recently started paying attention to this, as documented in this story.

 For independent developers like us, the equipment budget is not very big.
 To develop for iOS you need a Mac computer.
 Period.
 Android also has a low equipment overhead, so they are equal in terms of cost.
 The problem comes with which version of Android you are developing for.
 For example, Amazon’s Fire devices all use their own custom version of Android, so you need to own the device you are developing for.
 Every Android phone and tablet manufacturer also has their own customized version of Android, and they don’t always keep it updated to the latest Google version.
 Difference in screen sizes and device capabilities mean that a developer has to have even more devices for testing.
 There may be some inherent risk in just buying Android devices for testing, as discussed here.
-By contrast, when developing for iOS I need to only decide which version I want to support and write for it.
+When developing for iOS I need to only decide which version I want to support and write for it.
 It’s very easy to make sure my apps work correctly on all the different devices.

 Finally there is the learning curve.
 I have been building iOS apps for 7 years, and have spent hundreds of hours, as well as numerous conferences, building my skill set.
 Going to Android would mean starting over from scratch.
 Given my age and probable lifespan, it’s something I suppose I could do, but there is no motivation to do so.
-Supporting only Apple devices does limit our market, but Janome seems to be in agreement with our decision, since they also are Apple only.
+Supporting only Apple devices does limit our market, but Janome seems to be in agreement with our decision, since they also are Apple only on tablets.